marunpeng93/tas/README.md

-# Tas.js

-Tas makes the code structure clear, turning async code to sync, reducing the levels, avoiding callback hell / pyramid, is better than Promise, and can be used in [Node.js](https://nodejs.org) and in browsers.
+Tas makes the code structure clear, turning async code to sync, reducing the levels, avoiding callback hell and promise hell, is better than Promise, and can be used in [Node.js](https://nodejs.org) and in browsers.

 The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise.
 And, also Tas is faster than Promise and promise libraries (<a href="#why">Why</a>).

 Tas is a lightweight JavaScript logic framework (only 3KB gzipped), with no dependency.
 Tas is the abbreviation of "tasks".

-## Easy to Use

-1. Zero learning costs.
-Using the basic syntax of JavaScript, you can write the vast majority of tasks.
-2. There is no need to write the tasks in the form of a callback, just in logical order.
-3. Pass the data via return or this to the next function or tasks naturally.